The 7 Different Types of Stress—and How to Ease Them

 Type of stress: Work

 According to the World Health Organization, work-related stress causes ill health, reduced productivity, and poor motivation.
 It also increases on-the-job accidents.
 “A study in Preventive Medicine, indicated that prolonged exposure to work-related stress is linked to an increased likelihood of specific cancers, including lung, colon, rectal, stomach, and non-Hodgkin’s lymphoma,” adds Dr. Walfish.
 Ways to combat work-related stress include physical activity.
 Commit to exercising, at least 30 minutes a day.
 This can be a brisk walk during your lunch hour, or as part of your commute home.
 It also helps to turn off the gossip machine.
 Avoid buying into or adding to negative feelings at work by discussing the situation with co-workers.
 Instead, discuss your feelings, calmly and assertively, with your boss.
+Don’t miss the signs you are headed for a nervous breakdown.

 Type of stress: Parenting